azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-aci-cosmosdb/index.md

 ![Cerficate validation...](img/verify_certificate.png "Certificate is  valid..")

-For now enjoy playing **Pac-Man** and share your highest score with us!
+Now quickly start playing and enjoy **Pac-Man**.
+Which level did you reach?
+You can share your highest score with us!

 # Conclusion

 If you are looking for an easy way of deploying containerized resources you may want to have a look at `ACI`.
 It provides a straightforward process and takes away the complexity of managing a full-blown Kubernetes environment.
-Afaik there are some limitations, but these are mainly related when you are requiring more advanced features such as networking or development integration you may be better off with `AKS`.
-During our experiment we still found some limitations, such as pulling container images directly from *quay.io*.
+Afaik there are some limitations, but these are mainly related when you are requiring more advanced features such as networking or platform integration you may be better off with `AKS`.
+Last thing to remember is that `ACI` does support `Confidential Containers` using `AMD EPYC` processors that provide `Confidential Computing` capabilities.
+Additional for this *use case* that is does require an *Attestation*, included as *sidecar*.

+Unfortunately during our experiment we still found some limitations, such as pulling container images directly from *quay.io*.
 This resulted in container *Waiting* state.

 Hopefully you liked this Tip & tricks how to article, which explains the basics of getting up & running with Azure Container Instances and Azure Cosmos DB.
 Now it’s time to host and play your own retro arcade game Pac-Man!